 If you have not kept up consistently, find your friends and people you admire (bloggers, other artists, venues, local spots you like to hang out in, etc.) on Twitter, Instagram, and Facebook and start following!

-This will increase your audience because many of the people you follow will follow you back – especially if you already know them.
+This will increase your audience because many people you follow will follow you back – especially if you already know them.
 Also, start reaching out to people in your inbox and outbox and get them on your list (remember it’s illegal to just sign people up, so do this with integrity and ask each person).
 Your newsletter is the place where you will be able to monetize so, don’t skip this step.

 Prep Your Social Media Content Calendar